Written by Jean Poiret, Francis Veber, Edouard Molinaro, Marcello Danon, and Elaine May

 I always wonder when people talk about things as an idea or in the abstract if those on a certain side of an argument have any idea of how it plays out in reality.
-Same-sex marriage is one of those, as well as adoption of children by gays, whether one of them is the child’s parent or not.
-I have friends I always tease that I am going to leave them my kids in our will.
+Same-sex marriage is one of those, as well as the adoption of children by gays, whether one of them is the child’s parent or not.
+I have friends I always tease that I am going to leave my kids to them in our will.
 Although one assures me he is “not a kid person”, I could easily see him and his partner (of more than fifteen years) raising my kids should anything ever happen to me.

 The Birdcage is a humorous look at the humanity on that side of the coin.
-There are some it will never reach: those who are somehow just so threatened by the idea that two people of the same sex can marry and/or raise a child that there is no room for it in their narrow minds, or militant gays and lesbians who have to figure out that yes, there are gays out there such as Albert Goldman and Jack McFarland.
+There are some it will never reach: those who are somehow just so threatened by the idea that two people of the same sex can marry and/or raise a child that there is no room for it in their narrow minds or militant gays and lesbians who have to figure out that yes, there are gays out there such as Albert Goldman and Jack McFarland.

 Robin Williams is Armand, the owner of a cabaret club in South Beach which features drag-queen performers.
 His partner of quite some time is Albert (portrayed by Nathan Lane), a performer who headlines the club as “Starina”.
-Together, the two of them (along with a crazy houseboy, Agador, portrayed by Hank Azaria) have raised Armand’s son from a one-night stand with Katherine Archer (portrayed Christine Baranski).
+Together, the two of them (along with a crazy houseboy, Agador, portrayed by Hank Azaria) have raised Armand’s son after a one-night stand with Katherine Archer (portrayed Christine Baranski).

 I’m the only guy in my fraternity who doesn’t come from a broken home…

 Val (portrayed by Dan Futterman) arrives home from college with the news that he’s getting married.
-His bride to be, Barbara (portrayed by Calista Flockhart), is the daughter of a Conservative Senator Kevin Keeley (Gene Hackman) and his dippy wife Louise (portrayed by Dianne Wiest).
+His bride-to-be, Barbara (portrayed by Calista Flockhart), is the daughter of a Conservative Senator Kevin Keeley (Gene Hackman) and his dippy wife Louise (portrayed by Dianne Wiest).

 Senator Keeley is in the middle of an election run.
 When his partner in his “moral family values” organization is found dead in the bed of an underage African-American prostitute, Louise comes up with the idea of having Barbara’s perfect family-values wedding as a showcase for morality.
 Barbara doesn’t only keep the fact that Val’s parents are gay from her parents, but also changes their last name from “Goldman” to “Coleman”.

 When a dinner between the two families is scheduled, Armand tries to transform their life at Val’s urging.
 Their first idea to send Albert away doesn’t go over well.
-Armand then tries to transform him into “a man” with not so successful results.
+Armand then tries to transform him into “a man” with not-so-successful results.
 They then call up Val’s mother who hasn’t seen him in twenty years.

 Don’t worry about that… I’m very maternal… And Albert’s practically a breast…

 The Birdcage is an illustration of what happens when Val’s life collides with the real world.
 Val loves Armand and Albert.
-However, he is having a hard time dealing with the perceptions outside of the insulated world of South Beach which the three of them have lived in for so long.
+However, he is having a hard time dealing with the perceptions outside of the insulated world of South Beach which the three of them have lived for so long.
 He asks the people he loves and who love him to change who they are so people outside of their world will accept them.

 So this is hell… and there’s a crucifix in it…

-When Kate is running late getting to Armand’s place the night of the dinner, Albert steps in and uses his drag-queen know how to portray the “wife”.
+When Kate is running late getting to Armand’s place the night of the dinner, Albert steps in and uses his drag-queen know-how to portray the “wife”.
 However, the movie raises the question through the comedy of what is worse, being the so-called “immoral people” who have managed to raise an intelligent and honorable young man in Val, or trying to be something they aren’t?

-The moment of truth comes when the press learns of the Senator’s presence in the apartments above the drag-club.
+The moment of truth comes when the press learns of the Senator’s presence in the apartments above the drag club.
 Will Armand and Albert leave the narrow-minded Senator to suffer the same judgments they endure day after day? `

 Mike Nichols directed The Birdcage and did a fantastic job.
 He’s created a funny world that I wish I was a part of.
-The message of the film was not overt, but cloaked in humor as the subtle reality dawn on Val throughout that the two people who love him most in the world would do anything for him – even pretend to be something they aren’t.
+The message of the film was not overt but cloaked in humor as the subtle reality dawned on Val throughout that the two people who love him most in the world would do anything for him – even pretend to be something they aren’t.
 However, he realizes that not only is this hurting them, he’s denying the whole unconventional upbringing which made him the person he has become.
-That person is a damn fine one – someone anyone would be proud to have join their family – which begs the question: what is so terrible about being raised by a gay couple?
+That person is a damn fine one – someone anyone would be proud to have joined their family – which begs the question: what is so terrible about being raised by a gay couple?
 Especially if the person they’ve raised turns out better than many raised in dysfunctional straight families?

 Nichols evokes a warm, if slightly zany, family from the performances.
-Built on what almost seemed like a chemistry between Robin Williams and Nathan Lane, he’s brought in a cast of characters from both families none of which are inherently bad.
-The Senator and his wife aren’t portrayed as evil, although his partner in is “moral family values” organization might be considered a hypocrite.
-Keeley just doesn’t have a high level of understanding for anything outside of his narrow world.
+Built on what almost seemed like chemistry between Robin Williams and Nathan Lane, he’s brought in a cast of characters from both families none of which are inherently bad.
+The Senator and his wife aren’t portrayed as evil, although his partner in his “moral family values” organization might be considered a hypocrite.
+Keeley just doesn’t have a high level of understanding of anything outside of his narrow world.
 For that matter, neither do Armand and Albert after spending years in their insular existence in South Beach.

 Robin Williams plays more of the straight man.
 It’s a different role for him – although he manages to give it a comic edge.
 His timing is fantastic, sometimes just the way he comes in on a line gives it a funny edge without it being the usual Robin Williams performance.
 Any time he’s in the role of director, whether it’s trying to show Albert how to “smear” the toast like a man or a dancer how to dance